uwblueprint/sistema/README.md

 ### Seeding the Production Database

-The local database seeds automatically locally when `docker compose build --up` is run.
+The local database seeds automatically locally when `docker compose up --build` is run.
 Only run the commands below to seed the production database:

 In the schema.prisma, set the db datasource as follows (where `VERCEL_POSTGRES_PRISMA_URL` and `VERCEL_POSTGRES_URL_NON_POOLING` are Vercel